craigcitro/site/content/books.md

 ## 2021

+#### *The Evolution of Cooperation*, by Robert Axelrod.
+3/5

+Scientists trying to understand a hard problem often distill out some toy version they can fully understand, hoping for a foothold on the original question.

+Here Axelrod does this for human behavior, with the toy problem being simulation via the Iterated Prisoner's Dilemma.
+He finds several interesting things, notably that one simple strategy (`TIT FOR TAT` in the book, though IMO a better name is `COPYCAT`) is robust in many ways.
+I do think there are several interesting lessons to be gleaned here, which he explores.

+However, parts of the book take this a bit far, suggesting that this gives deep insight into questions about evolution or how nations should interact with one another.
+This is a common trap, forgetting that the toy problem is not the original one, and I believe a large amount of frustration with the book is rooted here.

+Worth a read, but not mind-blowing.

 #### *Why the Professor Can't Teach*, by Morris Kline.
 2/5

 This book is quite bad: it consists of longwinded claims that are not